BioDT/uc-ces-recreation2/README.md

 rsconnect::deployApp(appDir=".")
 ```

 This will take a long time since it needs to upload a couple of gigabytes of data.
+If you do not have access to this data, please contact Joe MR.

 You can repeat these steps if you make any changes.